tldr-pages/tldr/pages/common/ng.md

 > Command Line Interface (CLI) for creating and managing Angular applications.

-- Checks the version of your current Angular installation:
+- Check the version of your current Angular installation:

 `ng version`

-- Creates a new Angular application inside a folder:
+- Create a new Angular application inside a folder:

 `ng new {{project_name}}`

-- Adds new component to one's application:
+- Add new component to one's application:

 `ng generate component {{component_name}}`

-- Adds new class to one's application:
+- Add new class to one's application:

 `ng generate class {{class_name}}`

-- Adds new directive to one's application:
+- Add new directive to one's application:

 `ng generate directive {{directive_name}}`